 78 East Granada Blvd, Ormond Beach

 The Museum building is temporarily closed to the public.
 The Gardens remain open and accessible daily.
 Virtual art programs and outreach activities at ormondartmuseum.org.
 Gardens open daily, Sunrise to Sunset.
-Walk 2.5 acres of tropical rainforest, manicured and natural landscape, which was once a sand dune.
+Walk 2.5 acres of lush tropical rainforest, manicured and natural landscape, which was once a sand dune.
 Then step inside to explore the art of prominent Florida, regional and national artists.
-Exhibits are varied throughout the year and you won’t believe you are in the center of a bustling town.
-Free, but $2 donation suggested.
+Exhibits vary throughout the year. $2 donation requested per person!
+Free Parking.